- Are you in an intense or tense relationship?

 How much is therapy going to cost us?

 This is a common question we get which goes along with how long will therapy last.
 Each couple is different and your needs and goals are uniquely yours.
-Though the rates vary with each therapist (counselor), the general couple rates for a session are from $80-$120.
+Though the rates vary with each therapist (counselor), the general couple rates for a session are from $80-$125.
 Though this rate seems high for some and reasonable for others, the question goes beyond money.
 It also includes time, motivation, cohesiveness, and working things out together while in therapy as well as after each session (following through with the discussed homework given by the therapist).
 It may take less time when both of you are working things out together however it will take longer when you are at odds with each other.
 What price can you put on your relationship?
 What value do you give it?
 How willing are you to apply yourself to the process of working things out?
+What would it cost you if you did nothing?

 We find great satisfaction in our work helping our couples work through their differences, channeling their energy in a positive way to overcome the struggles and pain.
 We do this by being objective, listening to each of you without judgment, and at times asking the hard questions in order to help each one reflect on individual and collective responsibilities for a better relationship, a better marriage.
 Counseling is a big part of seeking the help and healing you need for yourself, your spouse or partner, for your kids, for your family, and for your relationship happiness overall.
 You, your relationship is worth it…you guys are worth the effort, the cost, the benefits, the challenges to work things out.